dxw/playbook/playbook.md

 ### Sprinting
+We build services in sprints, which are fixed-length periods of delivery work with a particular team.

 At dxw, sprints start with a planning session and end with two retrospective sessions: one internal, and one with the client.
 Both sessions involve all members of the project team (developers, user researcher, and delivery manager) and the product owner from the client side.
 Sometimes, retros include more of the client team.

 The sprint planning session is used to decide which stories will be worked on during the upcoming sprint, and to ensure that they are [well-formed](#stories).
-During this session, developers estimate the effort required to finish each story by giving it a number of points reflecting its complexity, using the numbers of the [Fibonacci sequence](http://www.mathsisfun.com/numbers/fibonacci-sequence.html).
-This is usually done by playing [Planning Poker](https://en.wikipedia.org/wiki/Planning_poker).
+During this session, developers estimate the effort required to finish each story.
 Once estimated, stories are prioritised by the client and put into the backlog for the sprint.
 Developers should also advise at this point if there are any dependancies the client should be aware of.

 Design and development is worked on in parallel during the sprint.
 Because we design in browser and avoid separating development and user experience work, it's important when giving stories points to think both about the design and the development effort that will be required.